-The disc brake pads on your vehicle have audible wear indicators.
-When a brake pad requires replacement, it will make a high pitched scraping or screeching sound when the vehicle is in motion.
-The sound will be heard whether or not the brake pedal is depressed.
-Have the brakes checked as soon as possible if the wear indicator sound is heard.
+The disc brake pads have audible wear warnings.
+When a brake pad requires replacement, it will make a high pitched scraping sound when the vehicle is in motion.
+This scraping sound will first occur only when the brake pedal is depressed.
+After more wear of the brake pad, the sound will always be heard even if the brake pedal is not depressed.
+Have the brakes checked as soon as possible if the wear warning sound is heard.